waTeim/eth-validator/README.md

 stack on Kubernetes (incl.
 OpenShift).
 It combines Helm charts, a Go launcher, and small Python helpers to streamline day‑zero setup and day‑two ops.

-> This README reflects the **develop** branch layout and integrates the Siren chart.

 ---

 ## Repository Structure (develop)